1800's Rural Village and Homestead

 |

 Includes the Mt.
-Tabor United Brethern log church(Circa 1850) Glass family log home (Circa 1804) Dr. Daniel Fahrney's Office & Apothecary building, a Cobbler's shop, Broom Maker's shop, Spickler's Country Store and Blacksmith shop.
-All of these buildings, except the Blacksmith, Broommakers and Cobblers Shop, were moved from their original locations to the Village and are maintained in their native condition.
+Tabor United Brethren church(Circa 1850) moved from Hagerstown, Glass family log home (Circa 1804) moved from Sharpsburg, Dr. Daniel Fahrney's Office moved from Boonsboro, a Cobbler's shop, Broom Maker's shop, Spickler's Country Store from Fairview, and Blacksmith shop.
+All of these buildings, except the Blacksmith, Broom Makers and Cobblers Shop, were moved from their original locations to the Village.